alenakardash/comepamhelloweb/README.md

 - Right click My Computer and select Properties.
 - On the Advanced tab, select Environment Variables, and then edit MAVEN_HOME to point to where the maven is located.
 - Add {maven home}/bin to the Path

+5. Download Allure framework

+##### for MacOS:

+`brew install allure`

+##### for Windows:

+To install Allure, download and install Scoop and then execute in the Powershell:

+`scoop install allure`

-5. Navigate to comepamhelloweb directory and run:
+6. Navigate to comepamhelloweb directory and run:

-`mvn test`
+`mvn clean test`

+7. To generate an Allure report run:

+`allure serve /home/path/to/project/allure-results/`